-This "reshaping of globalization" has raised profound issues in IB theory, calling into question the relationships between government policies and the increasing VUCA (volatilityuncertainty-complexity-ambiguity) (Buckley, Petricevic and Teece, 2019).
-The literature has assigned different labels to the phenomenon.
-The deglobalization suggests the idea of a retreat globalization, replaced by a process of regionalization (Enderwick and Buckley, 2020) or islandization (Laudicina and Peterson, 2016) through back-shoring and re-shoring, as well as the location of supply chains within geopolitical areas populated by friendly partners with whom to cooperate and share industrial policies (Witt et al., 2023).
+This "reshaping of globalization" has raised profound issues in IB theory, calling into guestion the relationships between government policies and the increasing VUCA (volatilityuncertainty-complexity-ambiguity) (Buckley, 2020; Petricevic and Teece, 2019).
+The literature has assigned phenomenon. different labels to the The term dealobalization suggests the idea retreat of a of globalization, replaced by a process of regionalization (Enderwick and Buckley, 2020) or islandization (Laudicina and Peterson, 2016) through back-shoring and re-shoring, as well as the location of supply chains within geopolitical areas populated by friendly partners with whom to cooperate and share industrial policies (Witt et al., 2023).
 Globalization (Bakas, 2016) conveys the message of a gradual slowdown, thus failing to explain the instability and zigzagging of FDI.
 Some scholars advance the idea of a "new" vulnerability of globalization under the pressure of geopolitical factors.